bregman-arie/bregman-arie.github.io/_posts/aws/2019-11-19-aws-cloud-practitioner-notes.markdown

 Use cases:

 * Let's say you have 500 Elastic IP addresses.
 You can use the Trusted Advisor to find out how many of them are unused

+## AWS Personal Health Dashboard

+The benefits of using the AWS Personal Health Dashboard are:

+* It provides detailed guidance to address AWS events impacting your resources
+* Personalized view of service health